 The COVID-19 outbreak has disrupted everything, and education has not escaped unharmed.
 Social distancing norms have forced schools to close their campuses and shift to digital mode, making online classes the “new normal”.
 This shift, of course, has been difficult to adjust to, for both students and teachers.
 According to UNESCO, the COVID-19 pandemic has jeopardized the education of 1.5 billion learners across the globe.
 Likewise, for teachers, the change is unprecedented, inundating them with things they never expected.
-This, in turn, has aggravated the teacher shortage in India.
+Huge teacher turnovers have exacerbated the teacher shortage in India.

 Transition to Digital

 The pandemic forced open the facade of digital advancement and exposed the bleak conditions of educators globally.
-Overnight, the pandemic imposed a radical switch to remote teaching and learning that adversely affected several teachers who were not unprepared for such a challenge.
-While some of them, usually a concentrated and privileged proportion, could seamlessly shift to online mode, several others battled and are continuing to battle to stay afloat.
+Overnight, the pandemic imposed a radical switch to remote teaching and learning that adversely affected several teachers who were not prepared for such a challenge.
+Whilst a concentrated and privileged proportion of teachers could seamlessly shift to online mode, several others battled and are continuing to battle to stay afloat.

 For online teaching to be a success, the teachers need to be adept at operating the digital modes of teaching, but that is rarely the case.
 The teachers lack the skills to use online teaching and assessment tools.
 Most of them are not familiar with real-time communication apps as Zoom and Google Meet.
 They find online instruction and assessments to be a laborious task.
 Technical glitches and patchy internet connection also remain impediments in e-learning.

 Despite everything getting online, school and government authorities have not taken adequate steps, such as providing suitable equipment to teachers to conduct the classes, training them to use certain apps, or to educate the teachers about online teaching tools.
 The pandemic has also compelled teachers to retire early, for the growing fear of contracting the virus and passing it on to family members who belong to high-risk groups.